SimoneAncona/xparse/README.md

     ]
 }
 ```
-> NOTE: The order in which rules are placed in the array indicates a reverse hierarchy, those below are parsed first
+> NOTE: The order in which rules are placed in the array indicates a reverse hierarchy, those below are parsed first.

 ### Rule Expression Language

 The rule expression language allows you to specify the syntax of a rule, there are 3 elements in the rule expression language:
 - Constant terminals: are used to define strings or sequences of characters that must match exactly in order to form a valid expression or sentence.
-- References: references to other rules or terminals, references are delimited by `<>`
+- References: references to other rules or terminals, references are delimited by `<>`.
-- Flags: flags are always specified at the beginning and are delimited by `[]`
+- Flags: flags are always specified at the beginning and are delimited by `[]`.

 #### Constant Terminals

 As mentioned above, constant terminals tells the parser to match exactly the character sequence.
-For example
+For example:
 ```json
 "[b]if(<condition>)"
 ```
-In this expression, `if` is a constant terminal and tells the parser to match exactly the string "if"
+In this expression, `if` is a constant terminal and tells the parser to match exactly the string "if".

 #### References